cds-snc/covid-alert-app/README.md

 You can customize the look and feel of the app largely by editing values found in the [Theme File](https://github.com/CovidShield/mobile/blob/master/src/shared/theme.ts).

+A version of this codebase that works with APHL server (being used in the US) can be found in the following repository: https://github.com/lirisoft-llc/covid-alert-app

 ## Localization

 The COVID Alert app is available in French and English.
 Fully localized content can be modified by editing translations files found in the [translations directory](https://github.com/cds-snc/covid-alert-app/tree/master/src/locale/translations).
 More translations can be added by using the same mechanism as French and English.